robisonsantos/evm/README.md

     $ evm help

-If you see a list of evm commands, then your installation succeded.
+If you see a list of evm commands, then your installation succeeded.

 ## Usage